 Thats fantastic!
 I was basically going to create the same thing but a dedicated version of this cable should offer consistent results rather than me using two adapters for a similar outcome.
 I didn’t know they made something for this, I’m very excited to try it out!

 I imagined ideally a cable like this would exist but had no luck finding it but in the processes stumbled onto this post.
 From which you forwarded me to the right cable, awesome how that worked out, THANK YOU!
-I was just reading about it on their site now (http://www.sescom.com/product.asp?item=LN2MIC-ZMGH-MON) Its perfect and Sescom is AWESOME for making this stuff =).
+I was just reading about it on the Sescom site now.
+Its perfect and Sescom is AWESOME for making this stuff =).
 Thanks again for your post and help!

 Hi Sam,